yeshivadataanalytics/Lab-03/readme.md

 <b>Congratulations!
 You are now a GitHub collaborator!</b>

-## 2. script: download date from API and save to S3:
+## 2. Script: download date from API and save to S3:

 Now that you have installed GitHub Desktop and collaborated on a piece of code, we are going to develop a basic API call to pull data from a web service and convert it into a file to be consumed into a database.